Leading to a More Generous Region

-Part of our philanthropy initiative, our Big Days of Giving have raised $65 million for nonprofits in the Sacramento region since 2013.
+Big Days of Giving, part of our philanthropy initiative, has raised $91 million for nonprofits in the Sacramento region since 2013.

 Our Big Day of Giving trainings encourage local nonprofits to network while they develop their marketing and board engagement skills.

 We hope this look at Big Day of Giving 2019 illuminates the impact of the generosity that occurred on May 2 to the donors, community partners, and nonprofit staff and volunteers who made it possible.